July 1922

 Officers of the IRA Northern Divisions meet with Collins, Mulcahy and other members of the Beggar’s Bush staff and agree that their campaign in the North should cease.

-Sean Moylan leads a column of anti-Treaty men to New Ross.
+Sean Moylan leads a column of anti-Treaty men to New Ross in Co.
+Wexford.
 After staying around for a few days, he leads them out of there again.

 Hopkinson (1988), pg 144